elemental/elemental-web/source/doc-dev/core/dist_matrix.rst

-The DistMatrix class
+Distributed matrices
 ====================
 The :cpp:type:`DistMatrix\<T,U,V>` class is meant to provide a distributed-memory analogue of the :cpp:type:`Matrix\<T>` class.
-Similarly to PLAPACK, roughly ten different matrix distributions are provided and it is trivial (in the programmability sense) to redistribute from one to another: in PLAPACK, one would simply call ``PLA_Copy``, whereas, in Elemental, it is handled through overloading the :math:`=` operator.
+In a manner similar to PLAPACK, roughly ten different matrix distributions are provided and it is trivial (in the sense that it requires a single command) to redistribute from one to another: in PLAPACK, one would simply call ``PLA_Copy``, whereas, in Elemental, it is handled through overloading the :math:`=` operator (or instead calling the :cpp:func:`Copy` function).

 Since it is crucial to know not only how many processes to distribute the data over, but *which* processes, and in what